Believe in WE,

 The first step is scheduling an appointment with your Certus care provider.
 Bring your questions, and let’s see if you are a good candidate for Ketamine treatment.

-According to several research studies, use of Ketamine to treat depression can be effective for 60-80% of individuals.
+According to several research studies, use of Ketamine to treat depression, PTSD, and anxiety can be effective for 60-80% of individuals.
 While Ketamine’s benefits typically last for several weeks, some patients remain symptom-free for months.